Section A: UK Care Worker Visa Rules

 2. Transitional Arrangements for Existing Holders

 To avoid immediate disruption, existing visa holders granted permission before 22 July 2025 may apply for extensions, updates or switches until 22 July 2028, provided they maintain continuous permission in the same SOC code and meet eligibility criteria.
-This includes working for the same sponsor (or a new one under limited conditions) and complying with rules like Care Quality Commission (CQC) registration for England-based roles.
+Where switching sponsors from another immigration route, a qualifying employment period with the sponsor applies.
+For England-based roles, CQC registration rules continue to apply; there is a limited exemption for same-employer extensions where the original Skilled Worker application date was before 11 March 2024.

 3. Salary Increases and Thresholds